-A total of five (5) additional staff positions are proposed for Fiscal Year 2018 to accomplish the City's goals of broader neighborhood engagement, which includes responsibility for the Neighborhood Registration process.
+A total of five (5) additional staff positions are proposed for Fiscal Year 2018 to accomplish the City's goals of

 RECOMMENDATION:

 NHSD staff recommends that the Governance Committee initiate the staff development of an enhanced Neighborhood Registration process in order to increase the number of registered Neighborhood Associations through implementation of strategic regular neighborhood engagement and to maintain a more updated and accurate list of registered Neighborhood Associations by more actively removing non-compliant groups that do not re-register on a timely basis.
 Final staff-recommended enhancements to the process will be referred to the Comprehensive Plan Committee and ultimately to City Council.